 Kerry is a qualified UK and European patent attorney and is also a European trade mark and design attorney.
-She joined Dehns in 2003 and became an associate in 2009.
-She became a Senior Associate in 2018.
+She joined Dehns in 2003 and became a partner in 2020.
 Prior to this, she worked for two years at a large patent law firm in Osaka, Japan where she gained training and experience in the prosecution of patents under Japanese, U.S. and European patent law.

 Kerry qualified as a European patent attorney in 2007 and as a UK patent attorney in 2008.
 When qualifying as a UK patent attorney, she was awarded the Ballantyne Prize by the Chartered Institute of Patent Attorneys for obtaining the highest marks in the Infringement and Validity final examination.
 Kerry was made Partner in 2020.

 Kerry has extensive experience in drafting and prosecuting patent applications before the UK Intellectual Property Office, the European Patent Office and the US Patent and Trademark Office.
 Based permanently in the Munich office, she regularly attends hearings at the European Patent Office.
 She is also fluent in both English and German.